‘Supernatural’ Stars Jared Padalecki And Jensen Ackles Find A Single Word Hilarious [Video]

 Despite filming together for 12 Seasons, Supernatural stars Jared Padalecki and Jensen Ackles still know how to have a good time while they are on set.

-As hard as it might be to fathom Supernatural is an American fantasy horror television series that has been around for more than a decade.
+As hard as it might be to fathom, Supernatural is an American fantasy horror television series that has been around for more than a decade.
 Created by Eric Kripke, the very first episode of Supernatural premiered on September 13, 2005.
-That very first season of Supernatural concluded on May 4, 2006 after running 22 episodes.
+That very first season of Supernatural concluded on May 4, 2006, after running 22 episodes.

-For those who aren’t familiar with Supernatural, it is a series that follows the Winchester brothers Sam (played by Jared Padalecki) and Dean (played by Jensen Ackles) who track down their father – John (played by Jeffrey Dean Morgan) who is hunting a demon that killed their mother as well as Sam’s girlfriend.
+For those who aren’t familiar with Supernatural, it is a series that follows the Winchester brothers, Sam (played by Jared Padalecki) and Dean (played by Jensen Ackles), who track down their father – John (played by Jeffrey Dean Morgan) who is hunting a demon that killed their mother as well as Sam’s girlfriend.
 During their travels, Dean and Sam take on the task of continuing their family’s business – hunting demons.

 Renewed for Season 12 which is currently airing on the CW, Jared Padalecki and Jensen Ackles have been filming for a pretty long time.
 Regardless of what a person is doing, doing that same thing for extended periods of time tends to get boring and redundant.
 For this reason, there is always going to be some concern that Jared and Jensen grow tired of their roles as Sam and Dean.
 Fortunately, however, the actors have pretty good chemistry when it comes to antics on set to keep themselves entertained.